swang41/CarND-Detection-Object/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to perform the search only in the specified area with multiscale.
 The scales I used are 1.25 and 1.5.
-The code for this step is contained in fourteenth code cells.
+The code for this step is contained in fourteenth code cells of the IPython notebook.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?